Frontmatter

 • attributes, for defining the attributes of the elements in the current file.
 Accepts a string with the syntax for attributes.
 Default value is an empty attribute.

-• toplevel-attributes, for defining the attributes of the whole presentation (useful in multi-file setting).
-Accepts a string with the syntax for attributes.
+• toplevel-attributes, for defining attributes for the whole presentation (useful in multi-file setting).
+Accepts a string with the same syntax as is used for attributes.
 Useful to control the first action executed.
 Default is slip enter="~duration:0".

 • theme, for selecting a theme.
-Accepts a string: either "default", "vanier" or a path to a file.
+Accepts a string: either "default", "vanier" or a path to a CSS file defining a theme.

 • css for adding css files to the presentation.
 Accepts a space-separated list of paths.
-Spaces in path are not possible yet.
+Spaces within paths are not yet possible.

 • js for adding .js files to the presentation.
 Accepts a space-separated list of paths.
-Spaces in path are not possible yet.
+Spaces within paths are not yet possible.

 • highlightjs-theme, for selecting a highlightjs theme.
-Accepts the name of a theme, corresponding to the name of a file in this list, stripped from its extension.
+Accepts the name of a theme, corresponding to the name of a file in this list, without its extension.

 Multifile presentations

-When you split your presentation in multiple files, you can define a frontmatter in the included files.
+When you split your presentation in multiple files, you can define a frontmatter in each included file.
 The fields present in multiple files will be combined when applicable.
-When not applicable, a warning will be raised.
+When the attributes are not applicable, a warning will be shown.